 Following successful approaches from the Green Codes Task Force and Building Resiliency Task Force, we organized the project around diverse working groups.
-Work is progressing through different phases: defining the problem; determining and assessing the options; and refining recommendations.
+Work progressed through different phases: defining the problem; determining and assessing the options; and refining recommendations.
 The Blueprint for Efficiency was issued in August 2018.

-With a focus on reductions that can and should be achieved by 2030 to put NYC on a plausible trajectory to 80x50, the Buildings Partnership will help fashion policy that works for all and sets a model for cities across the nation.
+With a focus on reductions that can and should be achieved by 2030 to put NYC on a plausible trajectory to 80x50, the Blueprint will continue to help inform and shape policy that works for all and sets a model for cities across the nation.